Lecturer Persuasive Communication and Interpersonal Dynamics Business

 Haas School of Business is committed to creating an inclusive environment, one that is supportive of all individuals, regardless of background.
 We are committed to building an excellent and diverse faculty, staff, and student body, and we welcome applicants whose experiences have prepared them to contribute to this commitment.

-The pool will close on January 14, 2020.
-If you would like to remain in the pool after that time you will need to submit a new application.
-If sending your application by mail, or have questions, please contact us at firstname.lastname@example.org.
+The pool will close on January 19, 2022.
+If you have questions, please contact us at email@example.com

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the Department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.